 - Brain Injury

 - Neurologic Disorders, including: Multiple Sclerosis, Polyneuropathy, Muscular Dystrophy and Parkinson’s Disease

 Environment of Care

 The 20-bed Acute Rehabilitation Unit (ARU) consists of four private rooms and eight semi-private rooms, specifically designed to accommodate the special needs of our patients.
 The 14,000 square-foot facility also includes a consultation and evaluation room, spacious dining and patient activity rooms, physical/occupational therapy gym, as well, as space designed for family meetings and conferences.
-Every room of the ARU, located on the 7th floor of St. Joseph’s Wayne Hospital, a member of a comprehensive award winning Healthcare System, offers restful breathtaking views of the beautiful Wayne campus.
+Every room of the ARU, located on the 7th floor of St. Joseph’s Wayne Medical Center, a member of a comprehensive award winning Healthcare System, offers restful breathtaking views of the beautiful Wayne campus.